 Punctuation helps with knowing an author’s intent of how a story is to be told.
 The use of a comma, for example, can indicate that someone is about to speak.
 It can also indicate that the author wants to break up a sentence or provide more information.
 It is not uncommon for definitions of difficult words to be given between commas or after one if the reader knows to look for this.

 Other punctuation, such as a question mark or exclamation point will change how we read a particular sentence.

-Regardless of the punctuation, the type that ends at the bottom right of words are best to be paused at when reading.
+Regardless of the punctuation, the types that end at the bottom right of words are best to pause at when reading.
 This includes periods, commas, exclamation points and so on.
 Knowing and implementing this can help a lot with comprehension.

 Quotation marks are another method of punctuation that should not be left out.
 They indicate that someone is speaking.
 This may seem obvious to those of us who frequently read for enjoyment, but it isn’t obvious at all for many individuals who are not yet there.
 Knowing that a new speaker will be introduced in a new line or paragraph is also important knowledge for reading comprehension.